 The Francis turbine is the most common type of turbine that is installed in power generation plants that operate on the basis of the mass flow of water through a production plant.
 In most cases, these are renewable energy plants of hydroelectric origin.

-Applications of the Francis turbine
+Uses of the Francis turbine

 Currently, the Francis turbine is one of the most used turbines worldwide.
 The Francis type units cover a head range of 40 to 600 m (130 to 2,000 feet), and the power output of their connected generator varies from a few kilowatts to 800 MW.
 The large Francis turbines are individually designed so that each site works with the water supply and the water height given to the highest possible efficiency.
 Generally, Francis turbines work with an efficiency of more than 90%.